Rockers Show Fight, But Fall Short in Slugfest against Battle Creek

 |

+- Kenosha Falls to Traverse City in a Back-And-Forth Battle - Kenosha Kingfish

+- La Crosse Wins 4th Straight, Tops Express 3-2 - La Crosse Loggers

-- Dock Spiders Lose First Home Game of 2025 to Wausau - Fond du Lac Dock Spiders
+- Dock Spiders Take down the Rafters in Wisconsin Rapids - Fond du Lac Dock Spiders

 - Rockers Show Fight, But Fall Short in Slugfest against Battle Creek - Green Bay Rockers